nikcholer/vite-react/README.md

 # React + TypeScript + Vite

+Need to update this for the app we're building, not the template!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 While this project uses React, Vite supports many popular JS frameworks.
 [See all the supported frameworks](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).